Can text-heavy content ever be learner-friendly?

 1. Use whitespace effectively

-Give your content room to breathe by cleverly incorporating whitespace.
+Give your content room to breathe.

 2. Aim for a comfortable reading with alignments and padding